mikewschmidt/Per_Scholas_Capstone/README.md

 ### Steps to working on Project

 1. Downloaded and explored the data
-   a.
-Used the column names and length of the data to create the tables
+   - Used the column names and length of the data to create the tables

 2. Created a database and tables

 3. Write ETL code:
    - Extract data from datafiles and API
-   Write transformation code with PySpark
+   - Write transformation code with PySpark
-   Updated the database tables to reflect the transformations Load into database
+   - Updated the database tables to reflect the transformations
+   - Load into database

 4. Create a "front-end" terminal menu
-   a.
-Created the Queries for the front-end terminal app
+   - Created the Queries for the front-end terminal app
-   b.
-For displaying aggregated information about transactions
+   - For displaying aggregated information about transactions
-   c.
-For displaying and modifying users information
+   - For displaying and modifying users information

 5. Data Analysis and Visualization
-   a.
-Charts and graphs for the data files
+   - Charts and graphs for the data files
-   b.
-Charts and graphs
+   - Charts and graphs